ferl-py/Dashboard/README.md

 # Dashboard
-A collection of my sample Dashboards
+A collection of my sample interactive Dashboards